The Clear Edge

 Why urgent: 4 active client projects need coverage

-If you know anyone qualified and available, I’d really appreciate an intro.
-Happy to reciprocate, however, I can.
+If you know anyone qualified and available, I’d appreciate an intro.
+I’m happy to reciprocate with referrals or support on your projects.

 Thanks,